jeremyb31/rtl8723de/README.md

 # rtl8723de
 Realtek RTL8723DE module for Linux kernel
-To install check terminal results for uname -r
+This device shows in lspci as "Realtek Semiconductor Co., Ltd. Device [10ec:d723]" To install check terminal results for uname -r

  if your kernel is lower than 4.11,